fedir/fedir.github.com/about.md

 * studying Python, for fun and for work
 * sometimes HTML/CSS, but more often I externalize this tasks

-### Some projects I ever worked on as a developer, or technical consultant
+### Some projects I ever worked on as a developer, or as a technical consultant

 #### Cities